-How much does a Financial Aid Director - Higher Ed. earn in the United States?
-The average Financial Aid Director - Higher Ed. salary in the United States is $84,423 as of March 28, 2019, but the range typically falls between $69,947 and $101,167.
+How much does a Financial Aid Director - Higher Ed. make in the United States?
+The average Financial Aid Director - Higher Ed. salary in the United States is $84,559 as of April 27, 2019, but the range typically falls between $70,060 and $101,331.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.